hacks-guide/Guide_Wii/_pages/en_US/bootmii.md

 {: .notice--info}

 [Continue to Priiloader Installation](priiloader)<br>
-Priiloader adds a level of brick protection, and is highly recommended, especially if you were only able to install BootMii as IOS.
+Priiloader adds a secondary level of brick protection, and is highly recommended even if BootMii was installed as boot2.
+For BootMii on IOS, it is effectively required to boot in the case of a more severe brick.
 {: .notice--info}